U.S. flag An official website of the United States government

 Q. Why does CVM need to review GE animals that I’m developing as biopharm animals?

-A. An approval for the IGA in your GE animal is generally required prior to your approval for the human product as the animal is part of the “manufacturing process” for the human product.
+A: An approval for the IGA in your GE animal is generally required prior to your approval for the human product as the animal is part of the “manufacturing process” for the human product.
 In addition, we want to be sure there are no risks from animals with IGAs to the food supply or to human and animal health.
-We recognize that biopharm animals will be highly valued and, from a business point of view, unlikely to be used for food; however, the agency would still need to determine that developers of IGAs in these animals not planned for use in food have sufficient safeguards in place to ensure that they will not inadvertently enter the food supply.
+We recognize that biopharm animals are generally not used for food, however, the agency still needs to determine that developers of IGAs in these animals not planned for use in food have sufficient safeguards in place to ensure that they will not inadvertently enter the food supply.

 Q: I haven’t made an animal with a heritable change, I am conducting gene therapy on animals; what should I do?